access-ci-org/Operations_Router_Glue2/README.md

-# XSEDE Information Services - Manage-Glue2
+# Manage-Glue2 Router for XSEDE Information Services

 Route glue2 messages, typically:
 * From the pub/sub service